-Learn how to spinach in pots, it is one of the vegetables that you can grow in some shade.
-Growing spinach in containers is easy too you can even grow it indoors on a windowsill.
+Learn how to spinach in pots and containers, it is one of the vegetables that you can plant in some shade.
+You can even grow it indoors on a windowsill.

 USDA Zones— 3 – 11